Underneath the Lintel

+Underneath the Lintel is a play by Glen Berger.
+Originally premiering at The Actors' Gang in Los Angeles, CA in May of 2001.
+Directed by Brent Hinkley and starring Brian T. Finney, the production won the Ovation Award for Best Play.
+The production later transferred Off-Broadway at the Soho Playhouse in October of 2001.

+Underneath the Lintel was later produced at the George Street Playhouse in New Brunswick, NJ in January 2006.
+Directed by Maria Mileaf and starring Richard Schiff, this production later transferred to London's West End for a 10 week engagement at the Duchess Theatre.
+The production was nominated for a WhatsOnStage Award and was subsequently broadcast on BBC Four.

-Underneath the Lintel is a play by Glen Berger that premièred in 2001.
-The sole character—the Librarian—embarks on a quest to find out who anonymously returned a library book that is 113 years overdue.
+Throughout the play, the sole character—the Librarian—embarks on a quest to find out who anonymously returned a library book that is 113 years overdue.
 A clue scribbled in the margin of the book and an unclaimed dry-cleaning ticket then take him on a mysterious adventure that spans the globe and the ages.

 Plot synopsis

 The play begins with the Librarian appearing on stage, which is sparsely furnished with a whiteboard and marker pens, a magnetic bulletin board, and a table.
 The Librarian carries with him a battered suitcase.
 He informs the audience that he is giving a lecture for only one day about a discovery he has made.

 The Librarian then opens his suitcase and begins to show the audience what he calls his "scraps": pieces of evidence each marked with numbered tags that provide evidence of a person whose identity is gradually revealed over the course of the play.

 He starts with a copy of a Baedeker travel guide that was anonymously returned 113 years overdue to the library in the small Dutch town where he used to work.
 Tracking down the loan records of the book, he finds that the book was borrowed by one "A." who provided a post office box as his address.
 Inside the book, he finds a 73-year-old dry-cleaning ticket for an unclaimed piece of clothing in a London laundry shop.
 Intrigued, he takes leave from work to visit London.
 He finds that the laundry shop is still in business and, using the ticket, redeems a pair of trousers that has not been cleaned because of its poor condition.

 Eventually, the audience learns that the person to whom all of the Librarian's items relate may be Ahasuerus the Wandering Jew, a mythical figure from medieval Christian folklore.